John Brisben Walker: West Virginia

-With local financial backing, Walker purchased land extending from the Elk river west to a line which ran from the Kanawha river near the end of the present Delaware Avenue to about the end of Fayette Street at West Washington Street, and extending from the Kanawha river to the present West Washington street.
-This he designated as the J.B.
-Walker addition to the City of Charleston, but it was commonly called the West End.
-Walker laid off this section into a town site, with streets running in one direction and avenues in another.
+When the West Virginia capital was first moved from Wheeling to Charleston, Walker seized on the opportunity.
+With local financial backing, he purchased land extending from the Elk River west to a line that ran from the Kanawha River near the end of the present Delaware Avenue to about the end of Fayette Street at West Washington Street, and extending from the Kanawha River to the present West Washington Street.
+This he designated as the "J.B.
+Walker addition to the City of Charleston" (it is now the core of the city's West Side neighborhood).
+Walker laid out this section into a town site, with streets running in one direction and avenues in another.
 He named the streets for West Virginia counties, and the avenues for other states.

-His original plans, with a few changes in names, but little other variation, are still the plans of that part of the city.
+Walker's original plans, with a few changes in names, but little other variation, are still the plans of that part of the city.
 He made his first fortune developing the property as a residential and industrial community, only to lose everything in the Panic of 1873 when various railroads went bankrupt, causing the failure of the banks that had financed them.

-(Walker obituaries: Charleston Daily Mail, July 8, 1931; Charleston Gazette, July 8, 1931.
+Washington, D.C.

 After his real estate venture collapsed, Walker was asked by the editor of the Cincinnati Commercial-Gazette to do a series of articles on the mineral and manufacturing industries of the West and their future prospects.
 Walker travelled throughout the West to do the necessary research and the articles were well received by the reading public.
-Walker was then offered and accepted the job of managing editor of The Pittsburgh Telegraph, which led to him being hired in 1876 as managing editor of the Washington Daily Chronicle, the leading daily in the nation's capital.
-He moved his growing family to the District of Columbia and remained there until 1879 (America's Successful Men of Affairs, at p.
-694 [Henry Hall, editor, Tribune Press, 1895]). when he was appointed by the United States Agriculture Department as a Commissioner tasked with determining agriculture possibilities in arid regions of the West. (obituary,Charleston Daily Mail, July 8, 1931).
+Walker was then offered and accepted the job of managing editor of the Pittsburgh Telegraph, which led to him being hired in 1876 as managing editor of the Washington Chronicle.
+He moved his growing family to Washington, D.C. and remained there until 1879, when he was appointed by the United States Department of Agriculture as a Commissioner tasked with determining agriculture possibilities in arid regions of the West.